stefan-kolb/aoc-mgx-format/spec/body/actions/13-guard.md

 *:command*
 The command identifier for the action will always be `0x13`.

-*:zero*
-These two bytes should be zero.

 *:selected_units_count*
 The number of selected units including the guarded unit.

+*:zero*
+These two bytes are unused.

 *:guarded_unit*
 The id of the unit that will be guarded.